Court gets recognition, without addressing Australian crowd - WHIZ News

 Jelena Dokic, who had a career-high No. 4 ranking and reached the Wimbledon semifinals in 2000, said it was challenging for Australian Open organizers to balance the sporting achievement from the individual.

-“Everyone has extended the olive branch to (Court) — the rest is up to her,” added Dokic.
+“Everyone has extended the olive branch to (Court), the rest is up to her,” Dokic added.
 “Sport is a place where we should give everyone a chance, it’s about everyone coming together — it’s all about inclusion and giving everyone a chance.”

 Mats Wilander, who won three of his seven Grand Slam singles titles in Australia, made an oblique reference to Court’s attitudes.